HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Methods

 where, $\epsilon$ is regularization strength.
 Eq. \ref{eq:optim_prob} is a bounded Least Squares optimization problem, which is solved with grid search.

-{ \textbf{Contrast Modulation} ($\phi$): The mapped tissue-type intensities are smoothed with Gaussian kernel (G$_\sigma=0.5$) and downsampled ($\mathrm{\downarrow_{df}}=2$).
+{ \textbf{Contrast Modulation}: The mapped tissue-type intensities are smoothed with Gaussian kernel (G$_\sigma$) and downsampled ($\mathrm{\downarrow_{df}}$).
 The resultant tissue-type intensities are degraded using $\mathbf{m}$ to simulate ULF contrast and further corrupted with Rician noise, $\gamma_{\{\rho,\sigma_r\}}$.
-These modulated tissue-type intensities are recombined to yield a synthetic ULF-like image, accurately reflecting properties like low contrast-to-noise ratio (CNR), low spatial resolution, increased blurring effects and noisy image.
-Our forward model is represented as, $\mathrm{ Y = \phi(S_t, X, m_t, G_\sigma, \gamma_{\{\rho,\sigma_r\}})}$ i.e.,
+These modulated tissue-type intensities are recombined to yield a synthetic ULF-like image that accurately reflects key ULF properties: low contrast-to-noise ratio (CNR), reduced spatial resolution, increased blurring and noise.
+Our \textbf{forward model}, $\phi$ is defined as,

 }